-The program is made up of six-week courses organized into three twelve-week terms.
+The program is made up of six-week courses organized into three twelve-week terms (36 weeks).
+Each course offers 6 distance learning lessons.
 Courses are accessed through the Online Campus learning management system and offer both weekly synchronous activities scheduled with instructors and asynchronous lessons that can be completed as a student's weekly schedule allows.
-The course also includes an externship in a foodservice establishment that allows students to gain valuable hands-on experience in a professional kitchen environment.
+The program concludes with an externship in a foodservice establishment that allows students to gain valuable hands-on experience in a professional kitchen environment.